KalicoCrew/kalico/docs/SDCard_Updates.md

 ./scripts/flash-sdcard.sh -f ~/downloads/klipper.bin /dev/ttyAMA0 btt-skr-v1.3
 ```

+!!! tip: "Tip: MKS Robin E3 updates'
-Note that when upgrading a MKS Robin E3 it is not necessary to manually run
+    Note that when upgrading a MKS Robin E3 it is not necessary to manually
-`update_mks_robin.py` and supply the resulting binary to `flash-sdcard.sh`.
+    run `update_mks_robin.py` and supply the resulting binary to
-This procedure is automated during the upload process.
+    `flash-sdcard.sh`.
+This procedure is automated during the upload
+    process.

 ## Caveats